Directed by Komeil Soheili, the 12-minute doc is about a blind captain living on Hormuz Island in Southern Iran.

 Respecting the ancient local culture of the island, he collects the island’s natural salt and its edible red soil to make the bread.

-‘Coexist’ has gone on screen at a number of global events, including the Terres Travel Festival-Films and Creativity in Spain, the Seize the Film in Serbia, where it grabbed the best short film award, and the International Disability Film Festival Breaking Down Barriers in Russia, where it won the award for best short documentary.
+‘Coexist’ has gone on screen at a number of global events, including the Terres Travel Festival-Films and Creativity in Spain, the Seize the Film fest in Serbia, where it grabbed the best short film award.

-Soheili is a young prolific Iranian filmmaker and documentarian who has so far gained a great deal of international recognition for his works such as ‘Baraka, the Cow’, ‘The Little Plant’, ‘So Far, So Close’ and ‘Branches and Brushes’.
+Soheili is a young prolific Iranian filmmaker and documentarian who has so far gained lots of international recognition for his works such as ‘Baraka, the Cow’, ‘The Little Plant’, ‘So Far, So Close’ and ‘Branches and Brushes’.